Regulation & Recalls

 What happened

-FDA has confirmed it will publish a proposed rule in 2026 requiring front-of-pack disclosure of saturated fat, sodium, and added sugar levels — likely a 'high in' warning style modeled on Chile and Mexico.
+FDA has confirmed it will publish a proposed rule in 2026.
+This rule will require front-of-pack disclosure of saturated fat, sodium, and added sugar levels, likely a 'high in' warning style modeled on Chile and Mexico.

 Why it matters